8p/webserver_logpipe/README.md

  * Implement php error log parsing
  * Logging should always work : Improve reliability if a external monitoring inotification interface is not reachable
  * Commandline parameters should always have higher precedence
- * Errors of the logpipe should be written to STDERR